yeehaa123/elab/CHAT/lab.md

 and Benchmarking International Best Practice).

-This research builds on recent insights in collaborative living lab practices (B. Dutilleul, F. A. J. Birrer, and W. Mensink, Unpacking European Living Labs: Analysing Innovation’s Social Dimensions, Central European Journal of Public Policy, vol. 4, no. 1, pp. 60-85, 2010., A. Følstad, Living Labs for Innovation and Development of Information and Communication Technology: A Literature Overview, The Electronic Journal for Virtual Organisations and Networks, Special Issue on Living Labs, vol. 10, pp. 99-131, 2008.
-Sauer, S. (September 2013) User innovativeness in Living Laboratories – Everyday user improvisations with ICTs as a source of innovation.
+This research builds on recent insights in collaborative living lab practices (Sauer, S. (September 2013) User innovativeness in Living Laboratories – Everyday user improvisations with ICTs as a source of innovation.
 PhD Thesis, University of Twente.
 Promotor: Prof. dr. N.E.J.
 Oudshoorn) where the importance of user-centered research in living labs is underlined, but